Leetcode 120. How To Find The Minimum Path From Top To Bottom Of A Triangle

 -10

 This solution finds the minimum path sum from the top to the bottom of a triangle, represented as a vector of vectors.
-It uses dynamic programming to calculate the minimum path sum efficiently.
+It uses dynamic programming to calculate the minimum path sum.

-The algorithm initializes a minTotal vector of vectors to store the minimum path sum for each element in the triangle.
-It starts by setting the first row of minTotal to be the same as the first row of the triangle.
+The algorithm initializes a minPath vector of vectors to store the minimum path sum for each element in the triangle.
+It starts by setting the first row of minPath to be the same as the first row of the triangle.

 Then, it iterates through the rows of the triangle starting from the second row.
-For each element in the current row, it calculates the minimum path sum by considering the two possible paths from the previous row that lead to that element.
+For each element in the current row, the minimum path sum is calculated by considering the two paths from the previous row leading to that element.
 It takes the minimum of the two paths and adds the current element's value.
 This way, it accumulates the minimum path sum efficiently.

 The algorithm continues this process until it reaches the last row of the triangle.
-Finally, it returns the minimum element from the last row of minTotal, which represents the minimum path sum from top to bottom.
+Finally, it returns the minimum element from the last row of minPath, representing the minimum path sum from top to bottom.

 Complexity